Doc Savage: The Man of Bronze: Writing

 the arch-enemy of evil.
 I think people are ready for a real hero."

 Production

 Casting

 In January 1974 Pal said the actor who played Savage "must be an unknown.
 He must play the prototype hero.
 He has to be at least six foot one with blonde hair and bronze skin.
 Dent described him as having blue eyes with a glint of gold."
 Pal added "you'd be surprised at the number of big stars who have applied for a part."

 By the end of that month Ron Ely had been cast.
 At the time Ely was best known for playing Tarzan on television; he says he had been typecast and was unable to find roles in the USA afterwards, so mostly worked in Europe.

 Ron Ely's involvement extended beyond starring in the lead role.
 The portrait of Professor Clark Savage Sr., in Doc Savage's penthouse headquarters is Ely wearing a vintage safari outfit and pith helmet, with a handlebar moustache.
-Paul Frees, provided the uncredited voiceover narration for the opening title sequence.